imixs/imixs-adapters/imixs-adapters-kafka/README.md

 	$ docker-compose up

-This docker-compose.ymls file will start the following components in a Docker stack:
+This docker-compose.yml file will start the following components in a Docker stack:

  * Imixs-Microservice including the Kafka Adapter and running in Wildfly Debug mode listening to port 8787
  * Postgres DB for Imixs-Workflow